oroinc/documentation/user_guide/magento_channel_integration.rst

 If the two-way synchronization is enabled, define the priority used for the conflict resolution (e.g. if the same customer details were edited from the both OroCRM and Magento:

-- *Remote wins*: Magento settings will be applied to the both Magento and OroCRM
+- *Remote wins*: Magento data will be applied to the both Magento and OroCRM

-- *Local wins*: OroCRM settings will be applied to the both Magento and OroCRM
+- *Local wins*: OroCRM data will be applied to the both Magento and OroCRM

 .. _user-guide-magento-channel-integration-details_edit: